 After you sign up, feel free to take a look at our Parent Guide in the Parent Resource center for all you need to know about your session at Camp Sonshine!

-See below for Day Camper Programs, Day Camper Details, Frequently Asked Questions and Much More!
+See below for Overnight Camper Programs, Overnight Camp Details, Frequently Asked Questions and Much More!

 Camp Solaris Overnight Camp Programs

 Select the grade your camper will be entering in the fall to see specific program details:

 Ages: The Solaris Adventures program is available for 3rd-6th grade campers.